 So I thought of her as I sat and stared, from a very far distance, at Tom, the current king of the Orangutans, thinking “Man that animal is HUGE”.
 Maybe it’s me, but looking at him I’m just not getting that ‘I want to be your friend’ vibe Julia claims these animals seem to send out to us.
 Regardless of that, I was also thinking “wow I can’t believe I’m here” - staring in awe at the Orangutans, watching us, watching them, in the beautiful jungle setting of Tadjung Putting National Park.
 This setting was made possible thanks to the tremendous efforts of Canadian Dr. Birute Galdakis.
 Without her powers of persuasion this park wouldn’t exist and neither would the Orangutans.

-It is not an easy trip to get to the park.
+It is not an easy trip to get to the park from many Indonesia tours.
 Your options include taking a ferry boat (24 hours) or fly three different flights, (starting from Denpasar Bali it’s about a 24 hour trip) but it is so worth the journey.
 The adventure starts the minute the plane lands at Bandera Pangkalan Bun airport.
 After a short drive you then jump into a Kelotok (Indonesian boat), leave the Port of Kumai on the Java Sea, head up the Sekayer River and about two hours later you’re transported into the world of Orangutans at Camp Leakey.
 At the camp base they have a small museum dedicated to how the sanctuary came to be along with the family trees of all the Orangutans living in the park.
 There is also a very compelling argument advocating people not to use palm oil, as it is responsible for the destruction of a huge percentage of the rainforests in Borneo.
 Compelling, but difficult to accomplish once you realize that palm oil is in just about everything you can think of!

 From the minute you arrive at the camp there are signs everywhere warning tourists to not touch, feed, go near, or stand between a male and female orangutan.
 Inside the museum they have a picture of the arm length of a typical male orangutan.
 Let’s just say that if Tom wanted to reach out and grab you, he could.
 Easily.
 Yikes, I realize this is beginning to sound like a ‘don’t touch the animals’ sermon and that really wasn’t the point of writing this; to put the fear of Orangutans into you.
 It is, however, an opportunity to recognize that these animals are special and not here for our entertainment.
 They are endangered beings lucky to be living in a truly amazing place thanks to the work of Dr. Galdakis and the people who work with her.
 It was a priviledge and pleasure to get the chance to see them up close and personal in their world rather than a zoo.
 You appreciate even more the incredible magnificence of these animals.
 It was a real eye-opener watching them swing from tree to tree; mothers with their babies clinging to them as they grabbed their food.
 And then there was Tom.
 When he came into the camp clearing, albeit he snuck up behind us,I have never seen people (myself included) scatter so fast in my life.
 My guide had warned me before that he may show up and if he did I was to give him a VERY wide berth.
 He isn’t king for nothing!